-We are working on projects and actions to support educators and understand how to effectively direct our advocacy.
-We are currently completely volunteer driven, so please be patient with us!
+We are working on projects and actions to support educators and students, and to better understand how to effectively direct our advocacy.

 We are advocating for actions in Whatcom County public schools to create a more equitable, inclusive, and culturally responsive school culture, that approaches teaching and learning through an anti-racist lens.
 As we build capacity and learn about specific issues, we will create opportunities for the community to engage with us in advocating for changes that we believe need to be implemented.